 Stay in touch

 People’s availability changes all of the time, so we would encourage you to stay in touch with your consultant so they know when you can and can’t work.
-The more accommodating you can be, the better, especially if you are willing to go to a temp booking on the day and fill those tricky urgent requirements.
+The more accommodating you can be, the better, especially if you are willing to attend a temp booking on the day and fill those tricky urgent requirements.

 Be flexible